MeteoSwiss-APN/devops/CI.rst

   cosmo@5.07.mch1.0.p6+claw cosmo_target=gpu +cppdycore~debug+eccodes+parallel+pollen+production real_type=double ~serialize slave=tsa ~verbose
   cosmo@5.07.mch1.0.p6+claw cosmo_target=gpu +cppdycore~debug+eccodes+parallel+pollen+production real_type=float ~serialize slave=tsa ~verbose

+Once you have localized a COSMO executable, you can run it provided you load first the needed environment.
 In order to use the executable on a compute node, we need first to load the spack module environment for COSMO.

 .. code-block:: bash